raganwald/raganwald.github.com/index.md

 layout: default
 ---

-*I am Reginald Braithwaite, a technical product leader passionate about collaboration in the service of making something wonderful.
-My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."*
+I am Reginald Braithwaite, a technical product leader passionate about collaboration in the service of making something wonderful.
+I have forty years of experience coding and shipping software that powers businesses.
+My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

 I'm available for work, and this is not my first rodeo.
 I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager.
 I once wrote a popular book about JavaScript, I write technical documentation and essays, and I speak at both tech conferences and company-wide events.